Okhta shipyard: Under ownership of W:m Crichton & C:o

 In 1895 the Finnish shipbuilder and engineering company, Turku located W:m Crichton & C:o started negotiations with Admiralty about torpedo boat building.
 The initial plan was to build the hulls and other parts in Turku and transfer them to Saint Petersburg for final assembly.
 The Okhta shipyard was rented to Crichton for this purpose.
 The contract with validity of 35 years signed on 19 July 1896 included responsibility to invest on the premises and equip them with modern machinery.
 After expiry of the rental agreement, W:m Crichton & C:o was to give the real property to the state without compensation.
 The plan was to build ships up to 2 000 tonnes and steam engines with output up to 7 000 horsepower.
 The annual order intake was expected to be 3–4 million rubles.
 The shipbuilding was scheduled to start in early spring 1897.

 The aviation researchers did not want to leave the premises which they had got to use after another contract signed earlier with the Admiralty.
 The responsible foreman V.S.
 Kretovich had support of counts Vladimir Alexandrovich and A.S.
 Apraksin.
 Shipbuilding was not started before Krevovich died in April 1897.

 The company's motive for starting shipbuilding in Saint Petersburg were getting closer to the key customer and avoiding of tolls the Empire had imposed on the Grand Duchy of Finland.
 One reason why Crichton selected the Okhta yard was probably low cost; Saint Petersburg was a fast-growing metropolis in which good locations were expensive.
 By that time the Okhta had turned into shadowy, notorious quarter.

 The yard was in poor condition and the machinery was deficient; there were no premises for advanced production.
 Crichton was only allowed to use local workforce apart from some ten Finns, who worked as supervisors for the 400–500 yard workers.
 In 1898 two shipbuilding cradles were renovated and new foundry and power plants, as well as carpenter and model workshops were built.
 In the same year commercial counsellor Martinsson, the representative of W:m Crichton & C:o, signed a contract with Admiralty for four Sokol-type torpedo boats.
 This was followed by other orders of similar vessels.
 The yard produced also number of other vessel types and undertook repair projects.
 The ship drawings and large part of the machinery were made in Turku.

-The shipyard suffered greatly of the indecisive ordering policy of the Admiralty.
+The shipyard suffered greatly from the indecisive ordering policy of the Admiralty.
 The yearly order intake fluctuated highly.
-Despite of large sum Crichton invested on machinery, the yard could not produce any single steam engine or boiler; they were shipped from Turku or sourced locally.
-In 1907 the yard starting producing Bertheau combustion engines; later Loke engines.
-Both types were only produced few units.
+Despite the large sum Crichton invested on machinery, the yard could not produce a single steam engine or boiler; they were shipped from Turku or sourced locally.
+In 1907 the yard starting producing Bertheau combustion engines; later Loke engines, but only a few units of each.
 Also capstans were produced.